Mardi Gras 2024: What to know as Carnival season nears its rollicking end in New Orleans

 Large Mardi Gras crowds cause some to worry about a rise in crime in New Orleans — which, like other cities, saw its crime rate rise and police ranks shrink during the COVID-19 pandemic.

-The New Orleans Police Department, which for several years has had a diminished force of about 900 officers.
-For the holiday, they'll be joined by more than 100 state troopers, 170 Orleans Parish Sheriff’s Department deputies and more than 200 deputies from other Louisiana jurisdictions.
+The New Orleans Police Department for several years has had a diminished force of about 900 officers.
+For the holiday, they will be joined by more than 100 state troopers, 170 Orleans Parish Sheriff’s Department deputies and more than 200 deputies from other Louisiana jurisdictions.

 So far, no major problems have been reported.